mikel072889/mb-photography-project1/docs/README.md

 ![More Reviews Image](readme-images/more-reviews.jpg)

+#### The Contact + FAQs Section
+* This section provides the opportunity for the user to communicate any queries or inquiries with the service provider through the use of a form that requires mandatory inputs.
+The user can also pre-select their photography genre of choice or requirement and can also send a direct message using the message box provided.
+The form features a Reset button and Send button.
+* The FAQs subsection is on the right side of the form.
+This can save the user's time and will deter repetitive questions and can therefore utilise the message box better for other more important queries.

 ### The Footer
 * The footer is constantly present on all the pages.
 This features Social media icons and links including the Photographer's contact details such as email address and mobile number.
 * The bottom most part contains a copyright disclaimer to preserve the originality of the photographer's works.

-#### The Contact + FAQs Section
-* This section provides the opportunity for the user to communicate any queries or inquiries with the service provider through the use of a form that requires mandatory inputs.
-The user can also pre-select their photography genre of choice or requirement and can also send a direct message using the message box provided.
-* The FAQs subsection is on the right side of the form.
-This can save the user's time and will deter repetitive questions and can therefore utilise the message box more for other important queries.

 ## Testing
 [comment]: <> (awaiting project's near completion)